apache/arrow/docs/source/format/StatisticsSchema.rst

 * Establish a standard way to pass an Apache Arrow array that represents statistics.
-* Establish a standard way to embed statistics to an Apache Arrow array.
+* Establish a standard way to embed statistics into an Apache Arrow array itself.

 Schema
 ======